St Martin's Mill, Canterbury

-St Martin's Mill is a Grade II listed, house converted tower mill in Canterbury, Kent, England.
+St Martin's Mill is a Grade II listed converted tower mill in Canterbury, Kent, England.

 History

 St Martin's Mill was built in 1817 by John Adams.
 It was working until 1890 and was converted into a house by a Mr Couzens in 1920.
-There was a proposal to demolish the mill in April 1958, but a preservation order was placed on the mill by the Ministry of Housing and Local Government.
-The mill lost its sails in the 'Great Storm' of 1987 and they have not been replaced.
+There was a proposal to demolish the building in April 1958, but a preservation order was placed on the windmill by the Ministry of Housing and Local Government.
+The mill lost its sails in the great storm of 1987 and they have not been replaced.

 Description

 St Martins Mill is a four-storey brick tower mill, rendered with cement.
 It had a Kentish-style cap, four single patent sails and was winded by a fantail.
 There was a stage at first-floor level.
 The windshaft is of cast iron.
-The Brake Wheel and Wallower survive, as does the drive to the sack hoist.
+The brake wheel and wallower survive, as does the drive to the sack hoist.
 The mill drove three pairs of stones.